 \subsection{Simulation results}

 To test the ModProp formulation, we study its performance in well-known tasks involving temporal processing: pattern generation, delayed XOR, and sequential MNIST.
-We compare the learning performance of ModProp with the state-of-the-art biologically-plausible learning rules (MDGL~\cite{liu2021pnas} and e-prop~\cite{Bellec2020} (labelled as "three-factor"), as well as BPTT to provide a lower bound on task error.
+We compare the learning performance of ModProp with the state-of-the-art biologically-plausible learning rules (MDGL~\cite{liu2021pnas} and e-prop~\cite{Bellec2020} (labeled as ``three-factor''), as well as BPTT to provide a lower bound on task error.
+Note, BPTT and RTRL both compute the exact gradient, so they should be identical in terms of performance.
+Here, we chose BPTT due to computational efficiency.
 Consistent with~\cite{liu2021pnas}, we also found MDGL to confer little advantage over e-prop when all neurons are connected to the readout (Figure~\ref{fig:learningCurves_MDGL++}), so we focus our analysis on that case.

-We first study pattern generation with RNNs, where the aim is to produce a one-dimensional target output, generated from the sum of five sinusoids, given a fixed random Gaussian input realization.
-We change the target output and the random input along with the initial weights for different training runs, and illustrate the learning curve in Figure~\ref{fig:learningCurves_MDGL++}A across seven such runs.
-By using a densely connected network, we observe that MDGL confers little advantage over the three-factor rule (e-prop), as reported in the original MDGL paper~\cite{liu2021pnas}.
+We first study pattern generation with RNNs, where the aim is to produce a one-dimensional target output, generated from the sum of five sinusoids, given a fixed Gaussian input realization.
+We change the target output and the random input along with initial weights for different training runs, and show the learning curve in Figure~\ref{fig:learningCurves_MDGL++}A across seven such runs.
+By using a densely connected network, we observe that MDGL confers little advantage over the three-factor rule (e-prop), as reported in the original paper~\cite{liu2021pnas}.
 Moreover, communicating longer indirect effects, despite being filtered, leads to improved learning outcomes, as demonstrated by the superior performance of ModProp over MDGL.